Rupthuz/Battleship-PT3-main/README.md

 - Screen-clearing capability - Utilizes the os.system import to implement a function for clearing the screen.
 - Multiplayer mode activation - Enables player-versus-player battles for a multiplayer gaming experience.

 ## Hit and Miss Feedback:
 Visual signs and text updates indicate hits ('o') and misses ('X'):

 # Utilized Technologies
-Python: Predominant programming language employed in the application.
+- Python: Predominant programming language employed in the application.

-GitHub: Platform utilized for repository hosting.
+- GitHub: Platform utilized for repository hosting.

-VS Code: Selected as the primary code editor for composing and modifying the website's code.
+- VS Code: Selected as the primary code editor for composing and modifying the website's code.

-Back to top

 ## Utilized Libraries:
 The Battleship game relies solely on one core library, the random library